 The Corporation has a voluntary-contributory defined contribution retirement plan (retirement plan) covering substantially all of its employees.
-Eligible employees receive monthly contributions equivalent to 4% of salary or wages.
-In addition, in 2011 the retirement plan provides for a 100% employer match for employee elective deferrals of up to 2.5% of salary or wages.
-During 2012, the match was changed so that the Corporation will match an employee deferral up to 4%, although the employee can still defer any amount up to IRS limits.
-Expenses under the retirement plan for the years ended September 30, 2012 and 2011 were \$44,530 and \$92,823, respectively.
+The Corporation will match an employee deferral up to 4%, although the employee can defer any amount up to IRS limits.
+Expenses under the retirement plan for the years ended September 30, 2013 and 2012 were \$26,006 and \$44,530, respectively.